 - In a large baggie with a seal combine salmon fillets, mirin, soy sauce, ¼ teaspoon of ginger, garlic cloves, and maple syrup.
 Seal closed and put in the refrigerator for 30-45 minutes.

 - Make the chickpea and sweet potato puree:

 - Microwave the sweet potato chunks on high for about 5-8 minutes until soft.
 In a food processor puree the sweet potato, garbanzo beans, cilantro, cumin, onion powder, paprika, cayenne pepper, salt and ¼ teaspoon of ginger.
 Puree until smooth.

 - Heat a large skillet over high heat and add 1 teaspoon of sesame seed oil and 1 Tablespoon of the marinade.
 If the fish has flesh, sear it starting with the flesh side up (this keeps the fats in and makes it more moist).
 Sear the fish for 30 seconds on one side, turning once and repeating 30 seconds on the other side.
 Once seared turn down the heat to medium-low and cook each side for about 3-4 minutes or until the fish is flaky in the center.
 Remove the fish from the heat.

 - Pour the remaining marinade in the hot pan and heat for 1 minute.
-Turn off the heat and gently add the baby kale, toss once or twice to wilt slightly (but do not cook).
+Turn off the heat and gently add the baby kale, toss once or twice to wilt slightly (do not cook).
 Remove the kale from the pan.
 Layer a serving plate with the kale, spicy chickpea sweet potato puree and salmon.
-Garnish with freshly ground pepper, cilantro and a squeeze of lime juice.
+Garnish with freshly ground pepper, cilantro and a squeeze of lime or lemon juice.

 Disclosure: I received products and/or payment in exchange for writing a review and recipe.
 All opinions stated are written in my own words and I only promote products I love and support!